fanf2/leapsecs/doc/spec.md

     1MNP flags can be in the lower half of one byte and the GGGG gap can be in the upper half of the next byte.

-  * If the value of the last nibble is 8 or more (W is set), and so there is no nibble to use as the lower half of the bytecode
+  * If the next nibble is the last nibble, and its value is 8 or more (W is set), there is no nibble to use as the lower half of the bytecode

     the last nibble is consumed and expanded into 1MNP0100